raoconnor/raoconnor.github.io/_posts/2025-11-03-if-not-vmware.md

 ![table](https://raoconnor.github.io/docs/assets/images/vendor-critera.png)

-While there is a section on Vendor Capability and Support, specific focus on sentiment was missing and yet this is some of the most important factors in and partnership.
+While there is a section on Vendor Capability and Support, specific focus on sentiment was missing, yet this is one of the most important factors in any choosing a brand.

 - **Trust** –will the vendor hold you hostage, your infrastructure and software critical are to the business, does the vendor make decisions that have a negative impact on your business, in such a way that you have with few options and no time to react, is there flexibility in negotiations, indicating a willingness to meet you half way, how would you describe the relationship, positive, neutral or negative.